Frugal Splitting Operators: Representation, Minimal Lifting, and Convergence: Convergence

-For the proof of \cref{thm:conv:sol}, we will first show that $\{y_k\}_{k\in\N}$ is bounded and hence has weak sequential cluster points.
-Then we will show that these cluster points are in $\zer \pdop_{A,p}$ and lastly we will show that there is at most one cluster point.
+For the proof of \cref{thm:conv:sol}, we first show that $\{y_k\}_{k\in\N}$ is bounded and hence has weak sequential cluster points.
+We move on to show that these cluster points are in $\zer \pdop_{A,p}$ and last we establish that there exists at most one cluster point.
 The convergence $y_k \weakto y^\star$ for some $y^\star \in \zer \pdop_{A,p}$ then follows from \cite[Lemma 2.46]{bauschkeConvexAnalysisMonotone2017}.